NTNU-IE-IIR/prosjekt-wargames-2022-nokacper24/README.md

 - [Conclusion](#Conclusion)

 ## Introduction
 War Games is a simple battle simulator.
 It is an assignment in IDATX2001 at NTNU.
 The application has a rather basic user interface.
-The main focus was not a pretty GUI, but well written software along with usable and robust GUI.
+The main focus was not a pretty looking GUI, but well written backend along with usable and robust GUI.
 ![main window](/images/mainwindow.png)

 ## Functional requirements